azikkw/SolTube-VideoHostingService/README.md

 #### 3. Installing libraries and modules for the front-side
 Since the `front-side` of the project goes without the necessary libraries and modules, you will need to install them.

-First you have to enter the front-side folder.
+First you have to enter the **front-side folder**.
 After that, you need to enter the following command:

       npm install